Eugenia stipitata

-Eugenia stipitata (Araza, Portuguese common names araçá, araçá-boi [ɐɾɐˈsa ˈboj], Spanish common name arazá, also known as membrio in Ecuador) is a fruit tree native to the Amazon Rainforest in Brazil, Colombia and Ecuador.
+Eugenia stipitata (Araza, Portuguese common names araçá, araçá-boi [ɐɾɐˈsa ˈboj], Spanish common name arazá, from Guarani arasa; also known as membrillo in Ecuador) is a fruit tree native to the Amazon rainforest in Brazil, Colombia, Peru and Ecuador.

 Description

 Arazá originated in the western part of Amazonia.
 This plant is a lesser-known and underutilized crop, which have certain attractive properties for further agricultural development.
 Although the fruit is very acidic when eaten directly from the tree, it can be processed into juices, nectars, marmalades, ice-creams, and other foods with a refreshing taste.
 The species is believed to have its origin in the extreme west of the Amazon basin, perhaps in the Peruvian Amazon.
 Most of the wild populations are found on old, non-floodable terraces in tropical, white, highly leached podzolic soils, which are distributed specifically within the area between the Marañón and Ucayali Rivers and where the Amazon begins and as far as Iquitos (ssp. sororia) and in Brazilian state Acre (ssp.
 Stipitata).
 It is only found in the western Amazon and does not appear to have been widely spread by the indigenous people, although some of the best varieties appear to have been selected by the indigenous people of Peru around Iquitos.
 The reason is that within the locally cultivated material, there occur varieties 12 cm in diameter and 740 g in weight, compared with the wild populations which do not exceed 7 cm in diameter and 30 g in weight.
 Less frequently, species may be found also in Bolivia, Brazil, Colombia.
 It is grown as an exotic species in other tropical areas of South America, as well as Central America and Florida.
 Specimens have also been introduced elsewhere in the tropics, such as Malaysia.